vsantos/budget-tracker-api/README.md

 `make swagger-spec`

-The output will be a local `swagger.yaml` file which can be used along with external applications such as insomnia designer.
+The output will be a local `./docs/swagger.yaml` file which can be used along with external applications such as insomnia designer.
 In case of side-by-side UI containers such as `swagger-ui` you can serve the following endpoint: `/swagger.yaml`

+## Insomnia

+Download `./docs/insomnia.json` file and upload it to your insomnia application in order to get all endpoints to be tested

+# Observability

+## Opentelemetry

+This application supports opentelemetry and currently is using `jaeger` exporter